Indra55/bajaj-hackathon/README.md

-# ⚡ PolicyEval-GPT & Domain-Aware Q&A API 🚀
+# ⚡ UniRAG by Singularity 🚀

 > AI-powered, ultra-fast, domain-aware document Q&A with precision answers and production-ready APIs.